Critical Discovery in Truck Accident Cases: How to Build a Strong Truck Wreck CaseMay 25, 2017

 - Examining the trucking company’s record of compliance/violations – These factors can help determine whether a trucking company’s negligence may have contributed to a wreck.
 For instance, a review of the trucking company’s records may uncover whether a motor carrier has a history of noncompliance with state or federal trucking laws – like by hiring unqualified drivers or encouraging drivers to violate hours-of-service regulations.

 Please understand that there can be a number of other steps that are important to take during discovery for a truck accident claim.
-An attorney at the Amaro Law Firm can explain what else may be necessary to do in discovery for your claim in order to position it for the maximum possible recovery.
+An attorney at the Amaro Law Firm can explain what else may be necessary to do in discovery for your claim in order to position it for possible recovery.